 11. Regional Planning and Coordination (Expand planning and implementation efforts across jurisdictional lines, to increase effectiveness, sustainability, and resiliency): We conduct our daily lives on a regional, multi-jurisdictional basis-in many cases living in one local government, working in another and recreating in yet another.
 And economic, ecological and transportation systems also operate regionally.
 It is therefore imperative that municipal planning also align and coordinate with regional objectives, systems and plans, as represented, for example, in NYSERDA Regional Sustainability Plans, REDC Strategic Plans, countywide plans and plans developed by Regional Planning Councils.
 Regional planning and coordination allow stakeholders to more effectively collaborate across jurisdictional lines to leverage resources and achieve mutual goals and objectives-environmental, social and economic.

-The Town has a small local government administration and limited capacity to independently address pressing needs; however, the Comprehensive Plan encourages consistently aligning with the County Farmland Protection Plan and it promotes coordination with regional agencies and partners in advance programming that will benefit Easton.
-It also promotes local and County coordination in leveraging actions and investments that will improve broadband and cellular communications.
+The Town has a small local government administration and limited capacity to independently address pressing needs; however, the Comprehensive Plan encourages consistently aligning with actions laid out in the County Farmland